 - if your mental or physical state is a danger or risk to you, the aircraft or any person in it

-- if you have committed a criminal offence during the check-in or boarding processes or on board the aircraft
+- if you have committed a criminal offence while at the airport, during the departure, the check-in or boarding processes or on board the aircraft

-- if you have deliberately interfered with a member of our ground staff or the crew of the aircraft carrying out their duties
+- if you have deliberately interfered with a member of Qantas Group staff or contrators carrying out their duties

 - if you have put the safety of either the aircraft or any person in it in danger